thouime/incrementalgame/README.md

 ## About the Project
 This game combines Skyblock concepts, passive resource accumulation through Idling, and elements of incremental growth and automation, with a touch of collecting.
 The goal is to create a unique blend that doesn’t exist in one game yet.

-Developing this project will allow me to practice programming and project management skills while building something I’ll enjoy.
+Developing this project allowed me to practice programming and project management skills while building something I’ll enjoy.

 ## Features
 - Expand your island by gathering materials.